As teacher departures rise in Maine, solutions could be a year or more away

 In both cases, the totals are the most in the past seven years.
 The figures are collected by the Maine Public Employee Retirement System.

-But because Maine doesn’t keep track of vacant positions overall, it’s impossible to tell how many educators are needed.
+But because Maine doesn’t keep track of vacant positions overall, it is impossible to tell how many educators are needed.

 This lack of tracking is something the state is trying to address through its TeachMaine Plan, said Diana Doiron of the Maine Department of Education.
 The group is spearheading a data project that aims to find concrete reasons behind teacher departures.